 Where approval to use University Indicia is required, written permission must be obtained from the Senior Vice President for Finance and Business/Treasurer or by the office or unit listed below:

 - For uses in connection with educational and research activities (except as noted above for faculty use), approval must be obtained from the Executive Vice President and Provost.
-The Provost will consult with the Vice President for Research with regard to uses relating to research activities.
+The Provost will consult with the Senior Vice President for Research with regard to uses relating to research activities.

 - For uses relating to the branding and marketing of the University, or uses in film and videos, including filming and photography on campus by external entities, approval must be obtained from the Vice President of Strategic Communications.
 The Vice President of Strategic Communications will consult with the Senior Vice President for Finance and Business/Treasurer (and the Office of General Counsel and Office of Risk Management as appropriate) prior to approving use of University Indicia for any co-branding efforts.